-The approach we are taking to discover and develop novel oncology therapeutics using epigenetic enzymes to moderate transcription factors and thereby control abnormal protein expression is unproven and may never lead to marketable products.
+The approach we have taken to discover and develop novel oncology therapeutics using epigenetic enzymes to moderate transcription factors and thereby control abnormal protein expression is unproven and may never lead to marketable products.

-The scientific discoveries that form the basis for our efforts to discover and develop our current product candidates are relatively recent.
-To date, neither we nor any other company has received regulatory approval to market therapeutics using epigenetic enzymes.
+The scientific discoveries that have formed the basis for our efforts to discover and develop our product candidates are relatively recent.
 The scientific evidence to support the feasibility of developing drugs based on these discoveries is both preliminary and limited.
-The Successful development of therapeutic products will require solving a number of issues.
-In addition, any product candidates that we develop may not demonstrate in patients the chemical and pharmacological properties ascribed to them in laboratory and pre-clinical trials, and they may interact with human biological systems in unforeseen, ineffective or even harmful ways.
+The successful development of therapeutic products will require solving a number of issues.
+In addition, any product candidates that we decide to develop further may not demonstrate in patients the chemical and pharmacological properties ascribed to them in laboratory and pre-clinical trials, and they may interact with human biological systems in unforeseen, ineffective or even harmful ways.
 For instance, our clinical and pre-clinical data to date is not validated and we have no way of knowing if after validation our clinical trial data will be complete and consistent.
-If we do not successfully develop and commercialize product candidates based upon this technological approach, we may not become profitable and the value of our capital stock may decline.
+If we do not successfully develop and commercialize product candidates based upon this technological approach, we may not become profitable and the value of our capital stock may further decline.

-Further, our focus on epigenetic enzyme technology for developing product candidates as opposed to multiple, more proven technologies for drug development increases the risk associated with our business.
-If we are not successful in developing an approved product using our technology, we may not be able to identify and successfully implement an alternative product development strategy.
+Further, our focus on epigenetic enzyme technology for developing product candidates as opposed to multiple, more proven technologies for drug development has increased the risk associated with our business.
+We are not able to identify and successfully implement an alternative product development strategy due to our previous investments in current product candidates.
 In addition, work by other companies pursuing similar technologies may encounter setbacks and difficulties that regulators and investors may attribute to our product candidates, whether appropriate or not.

-Clinical trials are costly, time consuming and inherently risky, and we may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities.
+Clinical trials are costly, time consuming and inherently risky, and may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities.

 Clinical development is expensive, time consuming and involves significant risk.
-We cannot guarantee that any clinical trials will be conducted as planned or completed on schedule, if at all.
-A failure of one or more of our clinical trials can occur at any stage of development.
+If we decide to move forward with our clinical trials, we cannot guarantee that they will be conducted as planned or completed on schedule, if at all.
+We currently do not have the funds to advance our planned clinical trials.
+A failure of one or more of these clinical trials can occur at any stage of development.
 Events that may prevent successful or timely completion of clinical development include but are not limited to: